kernelorg-mirror/linux_kernel_git_kuba_linux/Documentation/networking/hstats.rst

 be able to add all `IFLA_HSTATS_STAT_IEEE8023_FramesOK` within each of those groups, and compare them to see at which stage of the processing pipeline packets disappear.

+Drivers should report groups in order from wire to software.
+The statistics counted closest to the wire go first.
+Because the dumping logic uses a stack - the output (netlink dump) will contain the groups from software to wire matching the common `ethtool -S` ordering.

 .. _qualifiers: